“Bachhan sahab jo the, sadak pe rehte thee. Ek din achanak Mehmood ji se mulaqat hui aur break mil gaya.”

 “You think talent counts?
 Contacts chahiye industry mein.”

-Dialogues like the ones above have often popped up on our newsfeeds or in those conversations with friends and family.
+Advices like these have often popped up on our newsfeeds or in conversations with friends and family.

 Making it in the entertainment industry is not easy.
 Especially when you are not the one ‘outshining’ everyone.
-Certainly not easy when you are someone like Pratik Gandhi.
+It wasn’t any different for Pratik Gandhi.

 “School mein har cheez mein participate karta tha, par kabhi prize nai mila,” he says.

 That sort of life.
 Where moments of gratification are non-existent.
-Where personal ambitions are laughed on by oneself, almost every time when reality hits on your face.
+Where personal ambitions are laughed on.

 “How could I even think of becoming an actor?
 My entire family is into academics.
 My only stints at ‘performing’ during my childhood were at Vaishnav Havelis, during some or the other festivals.”